IT3049C-Lively-FA23/js-exercise-DeafieGuy/README.md

 ## Self-Evaluation:
-(For this assignment, there was 22 exercises checked by 69 automated checks) how many points out of 20 do you deserve on this assignment:
+(For this assignment, there was 22 exercises checked by 69 automated checks) how many points out of 20 do you deserve on this assignment:0

 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->
+I learned that I have to add one more "=" or had to figure out what other symbols i can use for true and false section
 ### How long it took you to finish this?
+Sadly 3 weeks, well actually it was 2 and half weeks since i was struggling but still